Can You Put A Rug On A Heated Tile Floor?

 Is It Possible To Place A Rug On Top Of The Underfloor Heating?

-When you put a rug over underfloor heating, the system has to work more than before to warm the room.
+When you place a rug on top of underfloor heating, the system has to work harder to warm the room.

-The heat has to travel through an extra layer before it can warm the floor and the people standing on it.
+This is because the heat has to pass through an extra layer before it can warm the floor and the people standing on it.
+As a result, it’s important to choose a rug that won’t impede the flow of heat.

 Will The Rug Itself Have Issues With The Underfloor Heating?